 Question: What if I've never fished before?
-Answer: Captain Paul takes the time to teach you the art of walleye fishing from baiting your hook to making your first cast to catching your first fish.
+Answer: Captain Dennis takes the time to teach you the art of walleye fishing from baiting your hook to making your first cast to catching your first fish.
 He will also do both for you if required.

 Question: What other types of fish might we catch while Walleye fishing?
 Answer: Yellow Perch, White Perch, White Bass, Drum, Catfish, Smallmouth Bass and Steelhead.

 Question: Are there other amenities available?
 Answer: For an additional charge, an executive trip can be booked which includes lunches, pop and fish cleaning.

 Question: What happens if people back out and I need to cancel the fishing trip?

 Answer: Captain Dennis has a 3 week cancellation policy.
 You must cancel the trip a minimum of 3 weeks prior to the trip date in order not to forfeit your deposit.
 In order to discourage people from backing out at the last minute, he suggests asking everyone for some type a deposit in order to secure their spot.
 People seem to be more inclined to make a sincere commitment when they have to invest money up front.